 Visuals include research notes, marked up manuscripts, sketches/artists' dummy, a piece of final artwork, and press sheets from the book.
-In discussing how one particular book was made, I hope to give students a sense of an author's average day/week.
-I ask the students many question as I go, inviting their participation.
-If time allows at the end, I engage the students in an interactive group writing project.
+In discussing how one particular book came to life, I forge connections between my writing process (and struggles!) and students' own brainstorming, research, organizers, drafts, and revision.
+I ask many questions as I go, inviting student participation.
+The program concludes with time for Q&A before a final wrap-up of key points to remember.

 This program lasts about 45 minutes, which includes time for questions.
 The presentation can be scaled up or down for grade 1 through adult audiences and supports Common Core Language Standard 5, Reading Literature Standards 5 (grade 2), and Reading Informative Text Standards 6 and 7.

 I have worked as an editor at HarperCollins Children's books and as a children's bookseller and reviewer.
 I currently work at Studio Goodwin Sturges, a representative for children's book illustrators in Providence, RI, so I bring an informed, well-rounded perspective to the bookmaking process.